 3. Never Forget Where You Came From

-I grew up in a middle classed family and we didn’t struggle when it came to money.
+I grew up in a middle-class family, and we didn’t struggle when it came to money.

-Helping out family was a big part of how we did things and that’s how I was until I thought I was some kind of big shot.
+Helping out the family was a big part of how we did things, and that’s how I was until I thought I was some big shot.

 Whenever I needed something, my mom was always there to help.

 I did the same until I started to see success.